The Vagus Nerve: How the Body Recovers From Stress

 Yet built into the same system is a counterweight: the vagus nerve, a long, wandering pathway connecting brain to body and body back to brain.
 It is one of our oldest physiological bridges, part of our inheritance from a time when safety was sensed in the crackle of firelight and the cadence of other human voices.
-Its role is not simply to calm but to help the body recognize where safety exists now—not only where danger once lived.
+Its role is not simply to calm but to help the body recognize where safety exists now.

 What Is the Vagus Nerve?